Updated March 23, 2023

 Introduction to Decision Tree in Data Mining

-In today’s world on “Big Data” the term “Data Mining” means that we need to look into large datasets and perform “mining” on the data and bring out the important juice or essence of what the data wants to say.
-A very analogous situation is that of coal mining where different tools are required to mine the coal buried deep beneath the ground.
-Of the tools in Data mining “Decision Tree” is one of them.
-Thus, data mining in itself is a vast field wherein the next few paragraphs we will deep dive into the Decision Tree “tool” in Data Mining.
+In today’s world of “Big Data”, the term “Data Mining” means that we need to look into large datasets and perform “mining” on the data and bring out the important juice or essence of what the data wants to say.
+A very analogous situation is coal mining, where different tools are required to mine the coal buried deep beneath the ground.
+Of the tools in Data mining, “Decision Tree” is one of them.
+Thus, data mining in itself is a vast field wherein we will deep dive into the Decision Tree “tool” in Data Mining in the next few paragraphs.

 Algorithm of Decision Tree in Data Mining

-In order to stop the algorithm to reach an overwhelming stage, a stop criterion is employed.
+To stop the algorithm from reaching an overwhelming stage, a stop criterion is employed.
 One of the stop criteria is the minimum number of observations in the node before the split happens.
-While applying the decision tree in splitting the dataset, one needs to be careful that many nodes might just have noisy data.
-In order to cater to an outlier or noisy data problems, we employ techniques known as Data Pruning.
-Data pruning is nothing but an algorithm to classify out data from the subset which makes itself difficult for learning from a given model.
+While applying the decision tree in splitting the dataset, one must be careful that many nodes might have noisy data.
+To cater to an outlier or noisy data problems, we employ techniques known as Data Pruning.
+Data pruning is nothing but an algorithm to classify out data from the subset, making it difficult for learning from a given model.

-For our pseudocode understanding, we would take “n” data points each having “k” attributes.
+We would take “n” data points for our pseudocode understanding, each having “k” attributes.
 Below flowchart is made keeping in mind “Information Gain” as the condition for a split.

-Instead of Information Gain (IG), we can also employ the Gini Index as the criteria of a split.
-For understanding the difference between these two criteria in layman terms we can think about this Information gain as Difference of Entropy before the split and after the split (split on basis of all features available).
+Instead of Information Gain (IG), we can also employ the Gini Index as split criteria.
+For understanding the difference between these two criteria in layman terms, we can think about this Information gain as Difference of Entropy before the split and after the split (split based on all features available).

-Entropy is like randomness and we would reach a point after the split to have the least randomness state.
-Hence, Information Gain needs to be greatest on the feature we want to split.
-Else if we want to choose on dividing on the basis on Gini Index, we would find the Gini index for different attributes and using the same we find out weighted Gini Index for different split and use the one with higher Gini Index to split the dataset.
+Entropy is like randomness, and we would reach a point after the split to have the least randomness state.
+Hence, Information Gain needs to be the greatest on the feature we want to split.
+If we want to choose on dividing based on the Gini Index, we would find the Gini index for different attributes and use the same.
+We find out the weighted Gini Index for different split and use a higher Gini Index to split the dataset.

 Important Terms of Decision Tree in Data Mining